mfem/web/src/annotated/ex2.md

 visualization will automatically update in the GLVis browser window.

 MFEM uses `attributes` and `bdr_attributes` to distinguish between subdomains and subsets of the domain boundary, respectively.
-The computational mesh is provided as input (option `-m`) that could be 2D or 3D domain made up of triangular/quadrilateral/tetrahedral/hexahedral elements, etc. (It defaults to `beam-tri.mesh` in line
+The computational mesh is provided as input (option `-m`) that could be a 2D or 3D domain made up of triangular/quadrilateral/tetrahedral/hexahedral elements, etc. (It defaults to `beam-tri.mesh` in line
 [50](https://github.com/mfem/mfem/blob/master/examples/ex2.cpp#L50).)
 The code in lines [73-84](https://github.com/mfem/mfem/blob/master/examples/ex2.cpp#L73-L84)
 loads the mesh from the given file, `mesh_file` and creates the corresponding MFEM pointer `*mesh` of class `Mesh`.
-It then checks that the mesh file uploaded has at least two different materials and correct number of boundary attributes.
+It then checks that the mesh file uploaded has at least two different materials and the correct number of boundary attributes.

 ```c++
 Mesh *mesh = new Mesh(mesh_file, 1, 1);